 Published: Saturday — December 19, 2020

-The high levels of Lead found in these simple and plain white china patterns is particularly interesting because of the pervasive myth that “white china (or plain undecorated china) is Lead-free”.
+The high levels of Lead found in these simple and plain white china patterns is particularly interesting because of the pervasive myth that “white china [or plain undecorated china] is Lead-free.”
 So please be wary of these “simple” pieces, especially if they were manufactured before 2010.
 As a guideline I would say that pre-2010 may have unsafe Levels of Lead and post-2016 should be in the Lead-safe or Lead-free range.
-[I haven’t tested enough examples yet that I can definitely confirm were manufactured in the 2010-2016 window to have a more concrete date that shows a specific intentional shift from Leaded to Lead-free for Mikasa brand dishes.]
+(I haven’t tested enough examples yet that I can definitely confirm were manufactured in the 2010-2016 window to have a more concrete date indicating a specific intentional shift from Leaded to Lead-free for Mikasa brand dishes.)

-My biggest concern for these Mikasa pieces is the designs produced in the 25 year period from 1980 through 2005 — because people do not at this point in time think of these as “old” yet, and so are more likely to imagine they must be safe, just because they they are “newer”.
+My biggest concern for these Mikasa pieces is the designs produced in the 25 year period from 1980 through 2005 — because people do not at this point in time think of these as “old” yet, and so are more likely to imagine they must be safe, just because they they are “newer.”
 I am actually especially wary of these dishes, because I worked with a family whose child was poisoned (in a newer-construction house, with no detected Lead hazards in his environment) — and Mikasa dishes from c.
-1999/2000 [which were tested and found to have very high Lead content], were eventually determined to be one of the likely sources of his Lead exposure, and poisoning.
-[Link here]
+1999/2000 (which were tested and found to have very high Lead content), were eventually determined to be one of the likely sources of his Lead exposure, and poisoning.
+Read more about that, here.

 During the 1970s, Mikasa diversified its product lines, augmenting its already successful dinnerware lines with the introduction of crystal stemware, stainless flatware, crystal gifts and picture frames, ceramic vases, table linens and decorative accessories.
 Lifetime Brands’ corporate headquarters are located in Garden City, New York, and its distribution centers are located in Robbinsville, New Jersey and Rialto, California.”

-This post has links below to quickly and easily view all of the Mikasa posts on the Lead Safe Mama blog.
+This article has links below to quickly and easily view all of the other Mikasa articles on the Lead Safe Mama website.

-- Here’s an important post that has a video to help people understand how to navigate the (more than 2,600) posts with information (including consumer goods test results) here on the Lead Safe Mama blog!
-Post Link.
+- Here’s an important overview with a video to help people understand how to navigate the (more than 2,600) articles with information (including consumer goods test results) here on the Lead Safe Mama site!
+See the article here.

 - Here’s the category overview link for MIKASA.
-When you click this it will come up with a set of at least 14 posts (at the time of publishing this) that you can scroll through to see all of the related posts: Category Link.
+When you click this, it will come up with a set of at least 14 articles (at the time of publishing this) that you can scroll through to see all other related pieces.